iron-fish/website/docs/whitepaper/6_transaction.md

 The recipient’s wallet can then decrypt the encrypted note in the Outgoing description using the recipient’s incoming view key.
 Remember that the recipient’s transmission key ($$pk_d$$) is derived from the diversifier (converted to a point on the Jubjub curve as $$g_d$$) and the incoming view key: $$pk_d = g_d * ivk$$

-The recipient’s wallet can then calculate the shared secret using the epk (ephemeral public key) provided on the Outgoing description:
+The recipient’s wallet can then calculate the shared secret using the epk (ephemeral public key) provided in the Outgoing description:
 $$sharedSecret = epk * ivk$$

 This is the same sharedSecret that the sender’s wallet used.